gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 Bit 0 - Shift Clock (0=External Clock, 1=Internal Clock)
 ```

-The primary Game Boy will load up a data byte in SB and then set
+The Game Boy generating the clock will load up a data byte in SB and then set
 SC to 0x81 (Transfer requested, use internal clock).
 It will be notified
 that the transfer is complete in two ways: SC's Bit 7 will be cleared
 (that is, SC will be set up 0x01), and also the Serial Interrupt handler